pauladam/tempo-tantrum/readme.md

 `ex. work-log.yaml`

     3/29/2013:

-      project: PROJECT-ID
+      - project: PROJECT-ID
         hours: 2
         comments: >
+          Some comments

+      - project: ANOTHER-PROJECT-ID
+        hours: 3
+        comments: >
+          Some more comments

+    3/30/2013:

+      - project: PROJECT-ID
+        hours: 2
+        comments: >
+          Some comments

+      - project: ANOTHER-PROJECT-ID
+        hours: 3
+        comments: >
-        Some comments about this work item
+          Some more comments

+Notice that the work log is a list of date blocks and each date block contains a list of project work log items.

 And run tempo-tantrum with your work log